-If you are good at DIY projects then building an enclosed room is a challenging but a thoroughly exciting project.
+If you are good at DIY projects then building a laundry room in the garage is a challenging but a thoroughly exciting project.

 If you want to get something done really well, you have to start off by making a complete plan.
 I mean a proper plan, with drawings and diagrams and dimensions.

-The plan for the enclosed laundry room in the garage must include
+The plan for building a laundry room in the garage must include